AdamBougher/alembic-IGDO/index.md

 {% include figure.html image="https://cdn-images-1.medium.com/max/2600/1*jMDG7pTIaVeP5bQnE1RuXg.png?width=700&auto=webp&quality=80&disable=upscale" caption="Stock photo" width="300" height="800" %}

 ## Fall 2024 Schedule
 This semester will focus on game development core concepts.
-For people intrested in the group project it will be taking a back seat untill futher notice, as we will be focusing on getting more people ready to work on it.
+For people interested in the group project it will be taking a back seat until further notice, as we will be focusing on getting more people ready to work on it.

-The below scheduel is subject to change, this should be used to get an idea of what our meeting will look like
+The below schedule is subject to change, this should be used to get an idea of what our meeting will look like

 <table>
     <thead>